zlatozar/study-paip/ch06/generalizing-search.md

 --> 11
 ```

-We can generalize the idea of search in another way.
-Suppose that we don't initially have
+AHA!
+We can generalize the idea of search in another way. **Suppose that we don't initially have**
-a list of items to search.
-Supose that we only have an initial item and a function that
+**a list of items to search.** Abstraction, dude!
+Suppose that we only have an initial
-provides a new item from an old item:
+item and a function that provides a new item from an old item:

 ```cl
 (defun gen-search (item predicate gen-fn)